River Tours

 What is the best river tour in Iceland?

-One of the best river tours in Iceland to book is this whitewater rafting tour in North Iceland.
-It holds an average rating of 5 out of 5 from several travelers.
+One of the best river tours in Iceland is this whitewater rafting tour in North Iceland.
+It takes you through thrilling rapids while offering stunning views of the surrounding canyons.

-With the same average rating, this family-friendly whitewater rafting tour in Iceland is also the perfect experience to join if you're visiting the northern region.
+Another highly recommended river tour is the family-friendly whitewater rafting tour in Iceland.
+This tour is the perfect experience to join if you're visiting the northern region.

 What is the cheapest river tour in Iceland?